 The First Three Years is a research project tracking where post-secondary students from video games programs go after they graduate, what their work world is like, and why they may choose to leave the video game industry.
 Through this project, we hope to make this industry a better place to work.
-We’d love for you to help make this happen!

 Read about the ethics guiding this research.